Kevin, Montana

 Kevin is a town in Toole County, Montana, United States.
 The population was 154 at the 2020 census, equal to the 2010 Census population.
+Kevin is pronounced with a long E, like Keevin.

 The town was named after Thomas Kevin, superintendent of the Alberta Railway & Irrigation Company.

-Locals pronounce Kevin with a long E, like Keevin.
+History

+The Kevin Depot was built by the Great Northern Railway in 1903.
+The town was founded in 1910 with a post office established the same year.
 Oil was discovered in the Kevin Sunburst Oil Field in 1922.
+The Montana West Oil Company established a refinery in the 1920s which was closed in 1977.

 Geography

 Interstate 15 passes near the community, with access from Exit 379.
 Goedertz Lake is nearby.

 According to the United States Census Bureau, the town has a total area of 0.36 sqmi, of which 0.34 sqmi is land and 0.02 sqmi is water.